I hear people say “We need a place like in CHEERS, ‘Where everybody knows your name'”.

 This is the story of the closing night of one such restaurant, the Wild Hive Cafe.
 It’s sad because it had to happen, but inspiring because it happened in the first place.

 As you watch this film, keep in mind another unique bridging function.
 The Hudson Valley, where this took place, touts its many farm-to-table restaurants.
-But The Wild Hive Cafe took it one step further — it brought farmers-to-table!
+But The Wild Hive Cafe took it one step further — it brought farmers-to-the-table!
 See if you can spot them.

 DEMOCRACY can be fun!!!